Guotepauc/Guotepauc/Learning/README.md

 - Intelligence-led targeting
 - Threat intelligence

-### What I found useful
+### Strengths

 - Complete overview of the intelligence cycle
-- Strong connection between requirements, collection, analysis, and dissemination
+- Strong connection between direction, collection, processing, analysis, and dissemination
 - Useful introduction to source evaluation and collection disciplines
 - Multiple analytical frameworks presented in one curriculum
 - Coverage of written, graphical, and oral dissemination
 - Assignments and quizzes supporting knowledge validation
-- Methods transferable to CTI, OSINT, physical-threat analysis, and strategic intelligence
+- Methods transferable to OSINT, physical-threat analysis, strategic intelligence, and CTI

 ### Limitations

 - The primary perspective is military and law enforcement
-- Cyber Threat Intelligence is only one small part of the curriculum
+- Cyber Threat Intelligence is only a small part of the curriculum
 - Some concepts are intentionally repeated across the three levels
 - Several analytical frameworks are introduced rather than deeply practised
 - HUMINT, surveillance, and targeting are less directly applicable to corporate CTI